 If the virus that causes COVID-19 is detected in your mouth, then you have already been infected.
 There is currently no evidence that the use of oral care products can prevent you from getting the virus.
-Additional studies are necessary to determine whether lowering the amount of the virus in saliva — which can be transmitted through talking, singing, or coughing — might help reduce the risk of transmission to others.
+Additional large scale studies are necessary to determine whether lowering the amount of the virus in saliva — which can be transmitted through talking, singing, or coughing — may help reduce the risk of transmission to others.

 2. Can oral care products make my COVID-19 symptoms less severe or help me recover more quickly?

 No, there is no evidence that use of oral care products can make your COVID-19 symptoms less severe or help you recover more quickly.
 Many factors contribute to the length and severity of COVID-19, including the strength of your immune system.
 Our products are not intended to be used nor approved to prevent, treat, or cure COVID-19, or alleviate its symptoms.

 3. Which toothpastes and mouthwashes neutralized SARS-CoV-2 in a laboratory test by 99% and more?

 Toothpastes tested include certain formulas with zinc, stannous fluoride, or amine fluoride.

 Mouthwashes and sprays tested include certain formulas with 0.075% CPC, 0.075% CPC+Zn, 1.5% hydrogen peroxide, or 0.12% chlorhexidine.